prof-tejera/homework-3-agt25/README.md

   </div>
 }
 ```
-6. **Deploy your app using whatever method you want (e.g. Github Pages, AWS, ect) and insert the url here: URL_TO_PROJECT**
+6. **Deploy your app using whatever method you want (e.g. Github Pages, AWS, ect) and insert the url here: [Homework 3: Generic Components](https://main.d21nn8135ep6f8.amplifyapp.com/)**

 ## Bonus

-- Pager: If you have hardcoded a pager that works 1 to 10, then how might we modify it to be a bit more generic?
+:white_check_mark: Pager: If you have hardcoded a pager that works 1 to 10, then how might we modify it to be a bit more generic?
 What props can I pass in that will make the component more configurable?
+- My pager component takes in your desired number of pages as a prop.

-- Radio buttons: If you hardcoded "Apple", "Pear", and "Orange", then how might you modify it to take in an array of button configurations?
+:white_check_mark: Radio buttons: If you hardcoded "Apple", "Pear", and "Orange", then how might you modify it to take in an array of button configurations?
 What information might we need to determine if a button is active?
+- My radio button component takes in a 2-dimensional array of options.
+Each nested array's first element is the actual radio option; the second element is true or false —— disabling the option button if true.

+## Some notes

+I have used state to keep track of and update some variables, like the current button selection, in my Pager and RadioButtons components.
+I tried looking up crash courses on state management but I was rather overwhelmed; most of the tutorials were on hooks and functional components.

+So, I modeled my solutions after this [example from StackOverflow] (https://stackoverflow.com/questions/54310548/how-to-highlight-selected-button-in-react/54310960) of using state.
+Hope it’s alright!
+I was very eager to keep track of the button selection and couldn’t think of any other method to search for!

 ## How to run the project